-- Have a GPA of 3.50 or above, as verified by a transcript.
+- Have a GPA of 3.50 or above (upon offer, will be verified by transcript).

 - Available to begin work on the first Monday in June.

 - Available to work a minimum of 400 hours from June to August.

 In compliance with federal law, upon hire, interns will be required to produce original documents verifying their identity and authorization to work in the United States.